Action on lorries

 In November 2013, six cyclists died on London’s streets in just two weeks.
 Large vehicles were involved in all of these deaths, and three of these were lorries (the other three were buses).
 Three pedestrians also died during this time, one in an incident with a lorry, two in an incident with a bus.

-CTC’s Chief Executive, Gordon Seabright, has written to the Transport Minister, Robert Goodwill MP, calling on him to interview the leaders of the haulage industry whenever a lorry is involved in a cyclist fatality.
-We have also set up an online letter writing campaigning so that our supporters can email the Mayor of London directly.
+CTC’s Chief Executive, Gordon Seabright, wrote to the Transport Minister, Robert Goodwill MP, calling on him to interview the leaders of the haulage industry whenever a lorry is involved in a cyclist fatality.

 To keep up to date with CTC’s campaigning on lorries and other issues, subscribe to our monthly, online Cycle Campaign News.